How to Get a LGBTQ & Same Sex Green Card Through Marriage

 Other Visa Options for LGBTQ and same-sex couples

-If you are not ready to get married but you would like to live in the United States, there are other visa options for foreign LGBTQ citizens.
-These include: H-1B visas, TN visas, L-1 visas, O-1 visas, or E-2 visas.
+If you are not ready to get married but you would like to live in the United States, there are other visa options for foreign LGBTQ citizens, including work visas or investor visas.

-Our Same Sex & LGBTQ Marriage Green Card Legal Services
+How Our Same Sex Marriage Green Card Immigration Lawyers Can Help

 Our legal services include: determining whether both parties meet the criteria required to proceed with an application, including the legality of the marriage in the jurisdiction where it occurred; preparing the formal petition and supporting evidence; preparing the consular processing or adjustment of status application and supporting documents; and preparing both clients for the final green card interview.